-She was a diplomat until 2014, having been the Founding Director of the Diplomatic Academy of the Foreign and Commonwealth Office ("FCO") of the British government.
+She has been a diplomat and the Founding Director of the Diplomatic Academy of the Foreign and Commonwealth Office ("FCO") of the British government.

-In 2009, she succeeded Mr Paul Boateng as British High Commissioner to South Africa, Swaziland and Lesotho, completing her mission in September 2013.
+She succeeded Mr Paul Boateng as British High Commissioner to South Africa, Swaziland and Lesotho.

-In December 2006, she was appointed by open competition as the first Chief Executive of the newly established Equality and Human Rights Commission, the successor body to the Commission for Racial Equality, the Disability Rights Commission and the Equal Opportunities Commission, taking up her new position in 2007 and standing down in 2009.
+She was appointed by open competition as the first Chief Executive of the newly established Equality and Human Rights Commission, the successor body to the Commission for Racial Equality, the Disability Rights Commission and the Equal Opportunities Commission.

-In 2004, she was appointed Director-General for Europe at the FCO, leading the FCO's contribution to the UK's 2005 Presidency of the European Union, advising the Foreign Secretary and the Minister on the European Union and other European policy issues.
+She was Director-General for Europe at the FCO, leading the FCO's contribution to the UK's 2005 Presidency of the European Union, advising the Foreign Secretary and the Minister on the European Union and other European policy issues.

-She served as the FCO's Director for Global Issues from 2001 to 2002, and then as Director-General for Regional Programmes at the Department for International Development (DfID), the DfID board member supervising the UK's overseas bilateral aid programmes.
+She also served as the FCO's Director for Global Issues and then as Director-General for Regional Programmes at the Department for International Development (DfID), supervising the UK's overseas bilateral aid programmes.

-She joined the FCO in 1983, completing overseas postings in South Africa, India, France and Mexico.
+She joined the FCO and completed overseas postings in South Africa, India, France and Mexico.